Croquettelunchers/Portfolio/Tremblant.md

 Sky colors as well as sunset and sunrise positions were adapted to the reduced daytime that happens during Quebec winters.
  <span style="color: gray;">I planned what needed to be done and how but I did not personnaly execute this part. </span>

-fun fact about inspecting performances on this project is that we struggled finding why we were CPU-bound causing odd little lag spikes rippling out to GPU before realizing it was our own FPS Cap: "Application.targetFrameRate = *x*"
+fun fact about inspecting performances on this project is that we struggled finding why we were CPU-bound causing odd regular little lag spikes rippling out to GPU before realizing it was our own FPS Cap: "Application.targetFrameRate = *x*"

 <br/>

-It's snowing despite not being quite cloudy enough for it, I can't remember who asked for this.
 The snow particles's spawner forms a box around the camera, just big enough so that if you move the camera around we don't lose the effect.
 It's nothing fancy.
-Performances were good enough that we could let them stick around a little bit on surfaces before letting them melt away.
+Performances were good enough that we could enable collisions, letting them stick around a little bit on surfaces before fading away.

 <br/>

 <video controls width="560" style="display: block; margin: 0 auto;">
   <source src="Projects/Tremblant/PortfolioTremblant2.mp4" type="video/mp4">
 </video>
-<span style="color: gray;"></span>
+<span style="color: gray;">It's snowing despite not being quite cloudy enough for it, I can't remember who asked for this.</span>

 <br/>